How to become a CSAG screening cardiologist.

 3. Echocardiography screening of cats.

-Auscultation Screening : Those wishing to screen dogs by auscultation should have at least a cert AVP level of cardiology qualification and be active VCS members.
 A proposal from the prospective screener is requested detailing qualifications and experience.
-In addition to this you should send a letter seconding your proposal.
+In addition to this a letter seconding your proposal is required.
 The seconder should be either someone already on the VCS screening list or a Cardiology Diplomat, who has experience of your auscultation skills.
 They should not be someone who you work directly with.
-Please send your proposal and seconders letter to tr*******@***********co.uk FAO Vicky Ironside
+Please send your proposal and seconders letter to vi************@***il.com.

 Echocardiography screening of dogs.